 His teeth were full of cavities, usually caused by plaques loaded with bacteria that dig holes in teeth.
 Tooth decay and gum diseases are common sources of inflammation and are strongly linked to heart disease.

 What We Can Learn from Otzi the Iceman

 The ongoing studies of Otzi the Iceman offer evidence that even 5300 years ago, inflammation was a major cause of diseases just as it is today, and that:

 • eating red meat can be associated with the formation of plaques in arteries,

-• trauma can damage knee joints, even though the most common cause of osteoarthritis today appears to be lack of activity, and
+• trauma can damage knee joints, although the most common cause of osteoarthritis today appears to be lack of activity, and

-• bacterium that cause chronic diseases such as Lyme disease, stomach ulcers and tooth decay are still with us after 5000 years.
+• bacteria that cause chronic diseases such as Lyme disease, stomach ulcers and tooth decay are still with us after 5000 years.

 • ALSO remember not to let your enemies sneak up on you from behind.